-« Shalmjah border.
+Shalmjah border.
 Repatriation operation of the mortal remains of soldiers of the Iran-Iraq conflict, under the aegis of the ICRC.
-THAMER, Mousa/ICRC
+Mousa THAMER /ICRC

-Nicosia, Cyprus (ICRC) – More than 60 experts and representatives of families of missing persons from around the world will meet in Nicosia on 16th and 17th of October to share their experiences and collectively identify critical components and features for effective mechanisms for missing persons.
-The workshop is jointly organized by the International Committee of the Red Cross (ICRC) and the Committee on Missing Persons in Cyprus (CMP).
+Nicosia, Cyprus (ICRC) – More than 60 experts and representatives of families of missing persons from around the world met in Nicosia on 16 and 17 October to share their experiences and collectively identify critical components and features for effective mechanisms for missing persons.
+The workshop was jointly organized by the International Committee of the Red Cross (ICRC) and the Committee on Missing Persons in Cyprus (CMP).

 The term "mechanism" refers to all institutions, organizations, bodies and processes that aim to clarify the fate and whereabouts of the missing persons and provide support to their families.
 Mechanisms can be established at international or regional levels (such as the Iran-Iraq-ICRC tripartite commission) or at national level (such as the Office of Missing Persons established in 2018 in Sri Lanka) and may include a wide range of approaches, technical features, or institutional setups.

 "With such diversity of approaches, the meeting in Cyprus should help us identify with high level experts from around the world the key elements to consider when setting up a mechanism for missing persons", explains Caroline Douilliez, head of the ICRC's Missing Persons Project.
 "An efficient and sound mechanism can greatly contribute to improving the rate and quality of the answers we collectively owe to missing persons and their families."